vmware-tanzu/cartographer/rfc/rfc-0000-more-option-selectors.md

 # What it is
 [what-it-is]: #what-it-is

-When definining an option for a blueprint resource, users may use either a MatchLabel, MatchExpression, MatchField.
-Both MatchLabel and MatchExpression examine only the labels on a workload.
-These fields are mutually exclusive for any given option.
+When defining an option for a blueprint resource, users may use a MatchLabels, MatchExpressions, and/or a MatchFields (both MatchLabels and MatchExpressions examine only the labels on a workload).
+These fields will be logically ANDed together.
 The selectors used on one option do not determine the selectors that may be used on another option.

 ```yaml